FactoryBoy/factory_boy/docs/introduction.rst

 -----------

-Factories declare a set of attributes used to instantiate an object, whose class is defined in the FACTORY_FOR attribute:
+Factories declare a set of attributes used to instantiate an object, whose class is defined in the Meta.model attribute:

 - Subclass ``factory.Factory`` (or a more suitable subclass)
+- Create a class ``Meta`` within the new factory
-- Set its ``FACTORY_FOR`` attribute to the target class
+- Set an attribute ``model`` in ``Meta`` to the target class
 - Add defaults for keyword args to pass to the associated class' ``__init__`` method